cristianglezm/EvoGarden/Planning.md

     -   **Predator Spawning**: If the insect population's growth rate exceeds a `POPULATION_GROWTH_THRESHOLD_INSECT`, a new **bird** is spawned at a random available location to act as a natural check.
     -   **Apex Predator Intervention**: Conversely, if the insect population is declining too rapidly (exceeding `POPULATION_DECLINE_THRESHOLD_INSECT`), it suggests the bird population may be too high.
 To correct this, an **eagle** is spawned.
 The eagle hunts a single bird and then leaves the simulation, culling the predator population to allow insects to recover.
     -   **Cooldowns**: To prevent chaotic fluctuations, both bird and eagle spawning events are subject to cooldowns (`BIRD_SPAWN_COOLDOWN`, `EAGLE_SPAWN_COOLDOWN`), ensuring these population controls act as gradual adjustments rather than sudden shocks.

+-   **Herbicide Control**: To prevent the entire grid from being filled with flowers (a "flower deadlock" scenario that stops birds from hunting), the engine deploys an automated control mechanism.
+    -   **Trigger**: The engine monitors the total number of flowers.
+If the count exceeds a configurable percentage of the total grid cells (`herbicideFlowerDensityThreshold`), it triggers the event.
+    -   **Action**: An `HerbicidePlane` actor is spawned at a random point on the grid's perimeter.
+    -   **Cooldown**: To prevent constant spawning, this event is subject to a `herbicideCooldown`.

 ### 5.3.
 Performance Optimization with Quadtrees (`lib/Quadtree.ts`)
 To avoid performance degradation as the number of actors grows, the `SimulationEngine` creates and populates several purpose-built Quadtrees **on every tick**.
 This provides highly efficient spatial lookups for different AI needs.